FOSS4GAcademy/GST102FOSS4GLabs/Module 1 Lab/QGIS 2.8/Module 1 Lab.md

 3. Along with the shapefiles you will see an ERDAS Imagine raster file and a GeoTiff raster file along with several XML metadata files.
 3. To study the properties of each raster, select each one, and choose the Metadata tab.

 **Question # 2: Record the file format.
 This will be listed under the Driver section.
 (You can record the last line of that description which is the file format.)
-You will also record the pixel Dimensions and the Spatial Reference System in the space provided below.**
+You will also record the pixel Dimensions in the space provided below.**

 * Texasdem_tsms.img
 	* File format:
 	* Dimensions:
-	* Spatial Reference System:

 * tx_terrain_hillshade_tsms.tif
 	* File format:
 	* Dimensions:
-	* Spatial Reference System:

 **Question # 3: Do these look to be discrete or continuous raster datasets?**

 ### Task 3 - Geodatabase

 This task will introduce you to another file format, the geodatabase.
-You’ll use QGIS Desktop to connect to, and explore the data contained in a SpatiaLite database.
+You will use QGIS Desktop to connect to, and explore the data contained in a SpatiaLite database.
 SpatiaLite is a SQLite database engine with spatial functions added.
 This means that spatial data layers can be stored in the relational database.

 1. Open QGIS Desktop.
 2. Click the Add SpatiaLite Layer button ![SpatiaLite Layer button](figures/SpatiaLite_Layer_button.png "SpatiaLite Layer button")  opening the Add SpatiaLite Table(s) window.